sindhz/CarND-Advanced-Lane-Lines/writeup.md

 -> To generate a single gradients image, both x and y images from previous step is combined and returned as output image.

+Please note that this method worked for most of the times but failed in some instances therefore as per the reviewer suggestions I used very simple lane line detection method based on combination of yellow and white colors.
+-> The B channel from LAB with thresholds between 150 and 200 for extracting Yellow lines -> The L channel from LUV with thresholds between 255 and 255 for extracting white lines

 An example of Thresholded binary output image is shown below ![Thresholded Binary Image](./output_images/step3/test1.png)

 More output images of this step can be found in the folder ./output_images/step3/